eksctl-io/eksctl/docs/proposal-005-upgrades.md

 When upgrading a cluster, one needs to call `eks.UpdateClusterVersion`.
 After that they need to replace nodegroups one by one.

-## Intiail phase
+## Initial phase

 - provide command that checks cluster stack for upgradability
   - let's user update cluster stack to cater for any additional reources
   - allows to call `eks.UpdateClusterVersion` out-of-band and wait for completion
-- provide instruction on how to iterate and replace nodegouprs
+- provide instruction on how to iterate and replace nodegoups
 - provide instruction on how to

 ## Final phase